cfljam/LetKEAFly/THOUGHTS.md

   * A/C
   * IUPAC
   * Dosage for polyploids
+  * Phasing
+  * haplotypes
+  	-could we store haplotype sequences in a big hash store?

 * DNA provenance is KEA domain, what about genotype provenance?
 NGS requestor provides scope for experiment meta-data storage but hardly used.
 Really need to know how raw data and then genotype calls are made.
   * Thoughts on this
     * experiments, sensors and DNA samples are all data sources